bixuehujin/blink/docs/en/3-2-session.md

 Session Storage
 ---------------

-By default, files are be used to storage session data in Blink, it is possible to change this by using custom session storage class.
-For how to implement your own session storage class, please refer the implementation of `blink\session\FileStorage` class.
+By default, files are be used to storage session data in Blink, it is possible to change this behavior by using custom session storage class.
+To implement our own session storage class, we need implement the `blink\session\StorageContract` interface.
+For more detailed information, you can refer the implementation of `blink\session\FileStorage` class.